neelsoumya/essential_shell_scripts/README.md

 ## Files

-1) `join.sh`  Shell script to join PDFs together to create a single PDF
+1) `ghostscriptjoinpdf.sh`  Shell script to join PDFs together to create a single PDF

 2) `compile_latex.sh` Shell script to compile latex into PDF